LYMPHOCYTE CLASSIFICATION

 Tumour:

-• Tumour cells increase in size and numbers
+• The tumour cells increase in size and numbers

-• Transformation to a diffuse large cell lymphoma (CD 30 +ve or -ve) can occur and has poor prognosis
+• Transformation to a diffuse large cell lymphoma (CD 30 +ve or -ve) can occur and has a poor prognosis

 IMMUNOHISTOCHEMISTRY